ccbogel/QualCoder/README.md

 ./install.sh

-The qualcoder folder should be in te same directory as the install.sh script.
+The qualcoder folder should be in the same directory as the install.sh script.

 This will install QualCoder in the /usr/share directory and create a launcher.
 Alternatively move to the qualcoder directory and run the qualcoder.py file in a terminal: python3 qualcoder.py